-- (b) All Class A Microbusinesses, shall comply with all applicable requirements of the City of Pontiac's zoning ordinance except where otherwise specified in this Ordinance. - (c) All Class A Microbusinesses shall be classified as Special Land Uses in the permitted zoning districts. - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Class A Microbusinesses are prohibited if the location is within 1,000 feet from any preexisting School; (i) the distance separation requirement between the school and the contemplated location set forth above shall be measured along the centerline of the street or streets of address between two fixed points on the centerline determined by projecting straight lines, at right angles to the centerline, from the primary point of ingress to the School, and from the primary point of ingress to the contemplated location along the centerline to the primary street address building entrance, regardless of the ownership of property or Permittee. - (f) Class A Microbusinesses located outside of the Downtown Overlay District shall be closed for business, and no sale or other distribution of marihuana in any form shall occur upon the premises between the hours of 10:00 p.m. and 7:00 a.m.
-Class A Microbusinesses located in the Downtown Overlay District shall be closed for business, and no sale or other distribution of marihuana in any form shall occur upon the premises, between the hours of 2:00 a.m. and 7:00 a.m. - (g) Drive throughs and drive through, walk-up window service, and curbside service shall be a prohibited use for all Class A Microbusinesses.
+- (b) All Class A Microbusinesses, shall comply with all applicable requirements of the City of Pontiac's zoning ordinance except where otherwise specified in this Ordinance. - (c) All Class A Microbusinesses shall be classified as Special Land Uses in the permitted zoning districts. - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Class A Microbusinesses are prohibited if the location is within 1,000 feet from any preexisting School; (i) The distance separation requirement set forth above shall be measured from nearest property line of the Business Location to the nearest property line of the parcel on which the listed use is located, regardless of ownership of property or Permittee.
+A Class A Microbusiness shall not operate on the same parcel as any other Marihuana Business.